keltia/flightaware-go/cmd/fa-export/README.md

 [Flightaware](http://www.flightaware.com/) client in Go.
 It just exports the streaming data into JSON, using the FA API.

-Requires a `config.toml` configuration file in `$HOME/.flightaware/`.
-There is an example located in the `config` subdirectory.
+Requires a `config.toml` configuration file in `$HOME/.config/flightaware/`.
+There is a `config.toml` example bundled.